tbal999/game_of_life/README.md

 Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 WHAT NEXT?
-Next I will use a gui library to make the frontend a bit prettier.
+Next I will use a gui library to make the frontend a bit prettier & use some sort of screen/window rather than console output.